kmutya/ML_from_Scratch/README.md

 # ML_from_Scratch
-Implementation of Machine Learning algorithms from scratch in Python
+Implementation of some popular ML algorithms and stat functions from scratch using numpy and python.